Aging of Japan: Effects

 Demographic trends are altering relations within and across generations, creating new government responsibilities and changing many aspects of Japanese social life.
 The aging and decline of the working-age population has triggered concerns about the future of the nation's workforce, potential economic growth, and the solvency of the national pension and healthcare services.

 Social

 A smaller population could make the country's crowded metropolitan areas more livable, and the stagnation of economic output might still benefit a shrinking workforce.
 However, low birth rates and high life expectancy have also inverted the standard population pyramid, forcing a narrowing base of young people to provide and care for a bulging older cohort, even as they try to form families of their own.
 In 2014, the age dependency ratio (the ratio of people over 65 to those aged 15–65, indicating the ratio of the dependent elderly population to those of working age) was 40%.
 This is expected to increase to 60% by 2036 and to nearly 80% by 2060.
+Historical research proposes that concerns about population balance are not new because of practices of infanticide.
+These practices were used during periods of economic strain to keep family size constant and make sure resources lasted.
+The earlier forms of population control were shaped by rural hardship and differ with the present situation of declining birth rates in Japan.